An operatorial approach of the well-posedness of an algebraic Riccati equation: Introduction

 The dual space of $\mathcal{V},$ denoted $\mathcal{V}^{\prime }$ can be identified with $(V,H)_{H.S.}+(H,V^{\prime })_{H.S.}$ and we have the embeddings $\mathcal{V}\subset \mathcal{H}\subset \mathcal{V}^{\prime }$ with dense and continuous inclusions.

 For the reader convenience we present the justification of the previous inclusions (\ref{11-1}).
-For the rest of this section , let $\{e_{j}\}_{j}$ be the orthonormal base in $H$ defined by (\ref{7-2}), implying that $ e_{j}\in V$.
+For the rest of this section , let $\{e_{j}\}_{j}$ be the orthonormal basis in $H$ defined by (\ref{7-2}), implying that $ e_{j}\in V$.
 We have

 Then,

 We define the pairings

 \begin{lemma} Let $P\in \mathcal{V}$ be self-adjoint and $A:V\rightarrow V^{\prime }$ be linear, continuous and coercive,